Non-Invasive Bunion Management in Singapore

 However, some patients feel little to no pain, with the only sign being visible bumps on the edge of the feet.
 Even though there might not be any immediate pain, worsening bunions will lead to secondary problems in other parts of the foot and leg.

-As experts in the anatomy of the lower extremities, podiatrists offer non-surgical treatment solutions that are personalised for your needs.
-These treatment modalities can include:
+As experts in the anatomy of the lower extremities, podiatrists offer non-surgical options that are personalised for your needs.
+These modalities can include:

 Frequently Asked Questions